<< ROLE PLAYING BY PUTTING YOURSELF IN THEIR POSITION: EXAMPLE:

 articles that might offend their advertisers.
 For example, the newspaper

-serving the area around a military base in a low altitude flight issue could
+serving the area around a military base in a low altitude flight issue

-be expected to give ample opportunity for presentation of the military side of
+be expected to give ample opportunity for presentation of the military

 the issue, since many of its advertisers depend on the base for income.